Total World War: Strategy Guide

 -- Early game - In the Pacific, look to clean up any Japanese units that are left exposed after its attack on Pearl Harbor and consolidate the Pacific navy around Hawaii or one of the sea zones south of Hawaii.
 You want to push your navy as far forward as possible to pressure Japan but ensure they can't wipe it out especially with its large number of naval fighters.
 After consolidating, if you can safely, look to push further forward to land at Wake, Marshall, or Caroline Islands.
 In the Atlantic, consolidate your naval forces to avoid further loses to Axis subs and once strong enough look to move an invasion fleet safely towards North Africa.
 Once you have researched Improved Destroyers, then look to coordinate with the UK to eliminate Axis subs in the Atlantic.
 Try to always L&L a plane to the UK in Labrador each turn (preferably naval fighters).

 -- Mid game - In the Pacific, continue to pressure Japan with your fleet and use materials to build a factory in LA to allow production of capital ships.
 Use remaining materials to try to begin building production facilities on Hawaii as well as Wake or Caroline Islands if you can defend them.
+Look to coordinate with the UK fleet in the south Pacific by stacking the same territory for additional defense power and use the UK to remove any Japanese blocker ships or weaken Japanese fleet to allow the USA to attack.
 In the Atlantic, invade North Africa through Morocco or Algeria and try to build up enough naval forces to be able to safely move your fleet into the Med to pressure Italy.

 -- Late game - In the Pacific, continuing pressuring Japan and if you outnumber them then look to invade the Philippines or other islands in the East Indies.
 In the Atlantic, try to control the Med and eliminate Italy's fleet.
 Look for opportunities to invade southern France or even Italy with your North African forces.